EpicGateway/sdk-java/README.md

 ## Creating API Keys

-Before starting with the SDK, you will need to create an API key online at [secure.epicpay.com][1].
+Before starting with the SDK, you will need to create an API key online using the [EpicPay Gateway Virtual Terminal][1].
 For up-to-date documentation on this process, please refer to [our online documentation][2].

 [1]: https://secure.epicpay.com
 [2]: https://developer.epicpay.com/Docs/PaymentAPI#Api_Intro